 There is no ‘checklist’ you know.
 You just have to find someone who makes you happy.

 Q: How do you get over someone you never had?

 I first started to have feelings for this guy in junior high.
 He was my senior and was a cute popular kid with so many fans.
 I wasn’t one of the popular kids nor am I pretty so I didn’t think I stood a chance.
 We never really talked.
 For years I’m not even sure he knew I existed.
 But as it turned out, he did.

 When I met him 2 years ago at a school reunion, he asked me some basic and polite questions such as how am I doing or what I’ve been up to.
 That’s the only conversation I’ve ever had with him.
 To begin with, I thought it was just a crush.
 But here I am, 10 years later, unable to stop thinking about him.

 And no, he’s never been a jerk to me, never acted rude, taken advantage of me or given me false hope.
 And if the story isn’t pathetic enough, I’ve just found out that he’s seeing an old school friend and they’re about to get engaged.

 How do I get over this feeling?
 How do I get over someone I never had?
-How do I get over this heartbreak, this misplaced feeling of something that never belong to me?
+How do I get over this heartbreak, this misplaced feeling of something that never belongs to me?

-A: It sounds as if you have build up a little romantic movie which you play in your head every time you hear his name.
+A: It sounds as if you have built up a little romantic movie which you play in your head every time you hear his name.